OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/codefresh-pipelines.md

 ## Codefresh variables

 It is recommended to use codefresh variables to set the `OCTOPUS_URL` and an encrypted variable to set the `OCTOPUS_API_KEY`.
-This way, you can simply insert the variable for all octopus deploy steps in the workflow.
+This way, you can simply insert the variable for all octopus deploy steps in your workflow.

 These can be set by clicking **Add Variable** from the **Variable** menu of your Codefresh Pipeline.

 Enter your variable name and value.
-To insert the variable in your workflow, use the codefresh variable syntax `${{YOUR_VARIABLE_NAME}}}`
+To insert the variable in your workflow, use the codefresh variable syntax `${{YOUR_VARIABLE_NAME}}`

 :::figure
 ![Use variables in your codefresh workflow](/docs/packaging-applications/build-servers/codefresh-pipelines/codefresh-variables.png)